ato-pub/usi.cl.java/README.md

 This is is set to use a proxy (BURP to capture http traffic).

 To switch between local and cloud mode (ActAs/Applies to) see the line
 -   private static boolean useActAs = false;

+2. wsdl2java.bat

+If you see "'f' is not recognized as an internal or external command ...", there is a type in the file.
+Line 50: "f %JAVA_VERSION% GTR 8 (" should be if